EVL Anonymization Microservice

-Creating Anonymized data sets based on production data offers several benefits, including: GDPR legal compliance regarding personal information; and the protection of comercially sensitive data from developers, testers, and other outside contractors.
+Creating Anonymized data sets based on production data offers several benefits, including: GDPR legal compliance regarding personal information; and the protection of commercially sensitive data from developers, testers, and other outside contractors.

 EVL Anonymization Microservice enables fast, automated and cost-effective anonymization of data sets.
 It can be used for pseudonymization and anonymization of the production data according to GDPR requirements as well as for the protection of commercially sensitive data from developers, testers and other outside contractors.

-EVL Microservices are built on top of the core EVL software and retain its flexibility, robustness, high productivity, and ability to read data from various sources; including csv files, databases–Oracle, Teradata, SQL Server, etc–and Hadoop streaming data like Kafka and Flume.
+EVL Microservices are built on top of the core EVL software and retain its flexibility, robustness, high productivity, and ability to read data from various sources; including CSV files, databases–Oracle, Teradata, SQL Server, etc–and Hadoop streaming data like Kafka.

 EVL Anonymization Key Advantages